David Wells: Broadcasting

 Beginning in 2009, Wells began working for MLB on TBS doing regular and postseason coverage.
 In 2011, Wells became host of The Cheap Seats on FOXSports.com.
 In 2019, Wells began providing color commentary for the YES Network.

-Interviews, biographies, and autobiographies
+Interviews, biographies and autobiographies

-In 2010, David Wells was interviewed by Jane Mitchell for the television show One on One.
-In addition to David's story in his own words, the interview featured Kevin Towers, Trevor Hoffman, Josh Barfield, Chris Young, Mariano Rivera, Derek Jeter, Clay Hensley, family, and friends, all sharing their personal experiences and thoughts about David.
+In 2010, Wells was interviewed by Jane Mitchell for the television show One on One.
+In addition to Wells's story in his own words, the interview featured Kevin Towers, Trevor Hoffman, Josh Barfield, Chris Young, Mariano Rivera, Derek Jeter, Clay Hensley, family and friends, all sharing their personal experiences and thoughts about Wells.

 Coaching

 Wells served as a baseball assistant coach at his alma mater Point Loma High School for several years.
 The high school announced on June 17, 2014, that Wells would be its head baseball coach, starting with the 2014–2015 school year.
 The team's home field was named David Wells Field in 2010.
 In 2014, David Wells Field went through a $2-million renovation which was underwritten by the San Diego Unified School District and David Wells.
+In 2018, Wells stepped down as head baseball coach at PLHS, saying he needed more time to spend on his other pursuits and projects.